Graduate Program Rankings for Spanish / Hispanic Literature & Linguistics

 The NRC, the US News & World Report, and search engine results will not help you figure these things out.
 Here’s what you can do:

-- Use the unranked list of universities available here: Hispanic Literature OR Hispanic Linguistics
+- Use the unranked list of universities available here: Hispanic Literature, Hispanic Linguistics, and Translation and Interpreting

 - Visit each department’s website, and carefully go through the professors’ profiles to see if you’re interested in their work.